CodeNerd9/CodeNerd9/README.md

 # Hi there, I'm Saquib
 ## I'm a Computer Science Engineering Student
 ## I'm a Junior Computer Science Engineer
-### Working & Lerning about Web Development,Webpage Design and learning other domains as well.
+### Working & Lerning about Web Development,Webpage Design and exploring other domains as well.

 ##     ABOUT ME